 Set your budget

-Liking a car isn’t reason enough to buy it—the costs of ownership are far greater than just the purchase price.
+Liking a car isn’t reason enough to buy it.
+The costs of ownership are far greater than just the purchase price.
 Before committing to a first car purchase, work out the vehicle’s running costs and establish a monthly budget that covers expenses such as registration, car insurance, roadside assistance, servicing, tyres and fuel (not only how much it uses but what type—some models except only more expensive, premium fuels).
 Also take a look into the cost of spare parts as this can vary wildly: a second hand luxury car might look like a bargain until you need to fix the electricals.
-For new cars, depreciation—that is, the reduction in the value of the vehicle—is by far the biggest cost.
+For new cars, depreciation—that's, the reduction in the value of the vehicle—is by far the biggest cost.
 Overspending on the car and then getting hit with unaccounted-for extras like on-road costs or costly car insurance premiums can turn ownership into a burden.

 New vs. used